HamaWhiteGG/langchain-java/README.md

-# LangChain Java
+# 🦜️🔗 LangChain Java

- Building applications with LLMs through composability.
+⚡ Building applications with LLMs through composability ⚡

  ## What is this?

 This is the Java language implementation of LangChain.

+Large language models (LLMs) are emerging as a transformative technology, enabling developers to build applications that they previously could not.
+But using these LLMs in isolation is often not enough to create a truly powerful app - the real power comes when you can combine them with other sources of computation or knowledge.

+This library is aimed at assisting in the development of those types of applications.

+Looking for the Python version?
+Check out [LangChain](https://github.com/hwchase17/langchain).

  ## Examples
 Here's a simple example of using langchain-java to interact with OpenAI:

  ```java
 @Test